 a.
 Accept the request, in whole or in part, and schedule a hearing.

-5. At least five days prior to the hearing, the chair of the hearing board shall provide the parties with written notice of the hearing.
+5. At least five class days prior to the hearing, the Dean of Undergraduate Studies shall provide the parties with written notice of the hearing.
 This notice shall include:

 a.
 The names of the parties;